lbnl-science-it/LRC101_training_Oct2022/slides.md

   2. **Condo account**: PIs buy in compute nodes to be added to the general pool, in exchange for their own priority access and share the Lawrencium infrastructure (lr_xxx)
   3. **Recharge account**: pay as you go with minimal recharge rate ~ $0.01/SU (ac_xxx)
 - Check out more details here.
 [Project Accounts](https://it.lbl.gov/resource/hpc/for-users/hpc-documentation/accounts/projects-accounts/)
-- The form based request are are now moved to [MyLRC portal](https://mylrc.lbl.gov/)
+- The form based request are now moved to [MyLRC portal](https://mylrc.lbl.gov/)
 - LBL affiliated PI can request project accout at [MyLRC portal](https://mylrc.lbl.gov/)
 - PIs can grant PCA/Condo/Recharge projects access to researchers/students and external collaborators.